fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 <details>
 <summary><h3>FindLayer(layer, serial)</h3></summary>

  Attempt to find an item on a layer.
+ Sets API.Found to the serial of the item found.
  Example:
  ```py
  item = API.FindLayer("Helmet")